Maks-Siglov/Weather-Reminder/README.md

      - **Email:** admin@gmail.com
      - **Password:** 336611qq

-7. Run the development server:
+6. Run the development server:

     ```bash
     python manage.py runserver
     ```

-8. Visit `http://127.0.0.1:8000/admin/` to log in with your superuser account and start using WeatherReminder.
+7. Visit `http://127.0.0.1:8000/` and log in with your superuser account, start using WeatherReminder.

 ## Enable extended functionality